nightscout/nightscout.github.io/docs/vendors/mongodb/atlas.md

 </br>

-m) Copy the connection string: click `Copy` and paste it somewhere to edit it (like Notepad).
+m) Scroll down (do not change any value) and copy the connection string: click `Copy` and paste it somewhere to edit it (like Notepad).

 <img src="./img/NewNS28.png" width="600px" />